sage-code/maj/numerals.md

 **Note**

-* The numbers do not have genre,
+* The numbers do not have gender,
 * The numbers do not have plural form,
 * Two numerals are combined using `ety` symbol `+`
 * Some numbers are combined using apostrophe